-Number of: 2012/13 2013/14 Active clinics and research establishments 132 131 Clinics and research establishments inspected 82 80 Licences inspected 89 89 New licence applications processed and presented to Licence Committee 3 10 Licence renewals processed and presented to Licence Committee/Executive Licensing Panel 38 40 Applications for Human Leukocyte Antigen (HLA) testing processed and presented to Licence Committee/Executive Licensing Panel 10 9 New PGD applications processed and presented to Statutory Approvals Committee 49 37 Incident reports from clinics processed 499 506 Alerts issued 0 1 Complaints about clinics received 2 9 Licensed Centres Panel meetings held 3 3 Meetings with patient organisations held 2 2 Public and stakeholder meetings 21 24 Freedom of Information (FOI) requests dealt with 69 82 Environmental Information Regulations (EIR) requests dealt with 0 0 Opening the Register requests closed within 20 working days 193 215 Information for researchers requests received 3 1 Donor Sibling Link applications processed 11 24 Visits to the Anonymised Register download page 776 779 Enquiries responded to under the Data Protection Act (DPA) 2 3 Parliamentary Questions (PQ) responded to 63 80 Authority meetings held (including two open to the public) 6 9 Unique visits to the HFEA website 643,731 979,078 Most popular/viewed page on the HFEA website IVF - What is in vitro fertilisation (IVF) and how does it work?
+Number of: 2012/13 2013/14 Active clinics and research establishments 132 131 Clinics and research establishments inspected 82 80 Licences inspected 89 89 New licence applications processed and presented to Licence Committee 3 10 Licence renewals processed and presented to Licence Committee/Executive Licensing Panel 38 40 Applications for Human Leukocyte Antigen (HLA) testing processed and presented to Licence Committee/Executive Licensing Panel 10 9 New PGD applications processed and presented to Statutory Approvals Committee 49 37 Incident reports from clinics processed 499 506 Alerts issued 0 1 Complaints about clinics received 2 9 Licensed Centres Panel meetings held 3 3 Meetings with patient organisations held 2 2 Public and stakeholder meetings 21 24 Freedom of Information (FOI) requests dealt with 69 82 Environmental Information Regulations (EIR) requests dealt with 0 0 Opening the Register requests closed within 20 working days 193 215 Information for researchers requests received 3 1 Donor Sibling Link applications processed 11 24 Visits to the Anonymised Register download page 776 779 Enquiries responded to under the Data Protection Act (DPA) 2 3 Parliamentary Questions (PQ) responded to 63 80 Authority meetings held (including three open to the public) 6 6 Unique visits to the HFEA website 643,731 979,078 Most popular/viewed page on the HFEA website IVF - What is in vitro fertilisation (IVF) and how does it work?
 IUI - What is intrauterine insemination (IUI) and how does it work?

-Looking Forward to 2014/15
+Strategic delivery in 2014/15

-The HFEA's business objectives for 2014/15 are essentially a continuation of the previous year's objectives, in recognition of the fact that the organisation is part-way through a major two year programme of capital improvements (Information for Quality), and that organisational change initiatives started in 2013/14 will also continue for the duration of the next business year.
+The HFEA's business objectives for 2014/15 are in many ways a continuation of the previous year's objectives, in recognition of the fact that the organisation is part-way through a major programme of capital improvements (Information for Quality), and that organisational change initiatives that were started in 2013/14 will continue for the duration of the 2014/15 business year.
+The new HFEA Strategy for 2014-2017, which was published part-way through the current business year, also incorporates these themes.